 8.11 Sharing nudes and semi nudes (formerly Sexting): The guidance relates to the taking, sending or sharing indecent, sexually explicit images or videos or children (under the age of 18).
-This may be via social networking sites and instant messaging apps and services.
+This may be via social networking sites and instant messaging apps and services and may include digitally manipulated and AI-generated nudes and semi-nudes.